The Best Hostels in La Paz, Bolivia

 Okay, we did join in the party for a rendition or two of Sweet Caroline, but it is the kind of hostel you can avoid that sort of thing if you want to.

 Sopocachi is La Paz’s bohemian neighbourhood, where you’ll find a lot of cafes, restaurants, and co-working spaces.
-It’s slightly outside of the touristic centre, which means you get a bit more of a down to earth experience of La Paz, whilst still being in a relatively safe area with access to modern amenities.
+It’s slightly outside of the touristic centre of La Paz, which means you get a bit more of a down to earth experience of La Paz, whilst still being in a relatively safe area with access to modern amenities.
+The Sopocachi Teleferico Station provides easy access to other parts of the city via cable car.

 Sagarnaga Street is one of the most famous things to do in La Paz.
 They call it the Witches’ Market, and the street is full of souvenir shops with brightly coloured umbrellas hanging above.
 It’s a really cute vibe, but this is a very touristy spot.

-Staying here puts you right in the middle of the action, with easy access to tours, restaurants, and the main attractions in La Paz.
+Staying here puts you right in the heart of La Paz, with easy access to tours, restaurants, and the main attractions in La Paz.
+You’ll be within walking distance of Plaza San Francisco and have a convenient location for exploring the downtown neighbourhood of La Paz.

 Adventure Brew Hostel

-Split between two buildings (B&B and Downtown), Adventure Brew hostel in La Paz is famous for its free beer hour and excellent breakfast.
-The rooms are basic but clean, and there is a really social atmosphere where you’ll find a little less chaos than a hostel like Wild Rover.
+Split between two buildings (B&B and Downtown), Adventure Brew Hostel in La Paz is famous for its free breakfast and continental breakfast options, plus excellent buffet breakfasts that fuel your adventures.
+The rooms are basic but clean rooms with comfortable beds, and there is a really social atmosphere where you’ll find a little less chaos than a hostel like Wild Rover.

 Best Hostel in San Pedro, La Paz

 San Pedro is, of course, the area which San Pedro Prison is in (but don’t worry, that doesn’t make it less safe than other areas of La Paz).
-This area is home to some of the city’s most affordable accommodation options.
+This area is home to some of the city’s most affordable accommodation options and cheap hostels.
 It’s also close to the San Pedro Market, where you can find amazing local food at unbeatable prices.

 El Prado Capsule Hostel